DyogenIBENS/SCORPIOS/README.md

 - A single file with a set of phylogeny-reconciled gene trees in NHX format (extended Newick format, see [example](data/example/forest.nhx)) **OR** a genes-to-species mapping file, if working from gene alignments (see [example](data/example/genes_sp_mapping.txt))
 - A single file with the corresponding gene multiple alignments in FASTA format (can be compressed with gzip)
 - Gene coordinates files for each species in BED format (see [example](data/example/genes/genes.Danio.rerio.bed))
-- A species tree in Newick format, with names of ancestral species indicated at internal nodes. (see [example](data/example/species_tree.nwk)).
+- A species tree in Newick format, with names of ancestral species indicated at internal nodes (see [example](data/example/species_tree.nwk)).

 Detailed information on input files, formats and all parameters can be found in [config_example.yaml](config_example.yaml).